open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opampbridgespecvolumesindexephemeralvolumeclaimtemplatespec">spec</a></b></td>
         <td>object</td>
         <td>
           The specification for the PersistentVolumeClaim.
-The entire content is copied unchanged into the PVC that gets created from this template.
-The same fields as in a PersistentVolumeClaim are also valid here.<br/>
+The entire content is copied unchanged into the PVC that gets created from this template.<br/>
         </td>
         <td>true</td>
       </tr><tr>